volodymyrhudyma/blog/content/blog/2020-07-19-generics-in-typescript.md

   value: T;
 };

-// Or, to be more precise
-type Value = string | number
+// Or, to allow only string or number type Value = string | number;

-// Value can be string or number type Option<T extends Value> = {
+type Option<T extends Value> = {
   name: string;
   value: T;
 };
 ```

 Now, to use the proper type for the `value`: